-In this independent study, screenwriting concentrators work with a faculty mentor on an advanced project of their choosing - feature length screenplay, original series pilot, web series, video game bible or other capstone level project.
+In this independent study, screenwriting concentrators work with a faculty mentor on an advanced project of their choosing-bible, or other capstone level project.
 Prerequisites: FDC 252

-FDC 447 | Advanced Sound Design [0 credits]
+FDC 447 | Advanced Sound Design [3 credits]

 A comprehensive course exploring postproduction sound design focused on enhancing storytelling.
 Students will learn to evaluate music choices, pick a composer, edit music, discover design opportunities, and select appropriate sound effects.
 Screening of numerous film clips to provide examples of post-sound choices that demonstrate effective use of sound design.
 Prerequisites: FDC 444